adminion/adminion/README.md

 Administrate your deck

-## Getting Adminion
+## Get Adminion
 The easiest way to get (and later update) adminion is using git:

-	$ cd /where/you/want/it
+	$ cd /where/you/want/it/
 	$ git clone git://github.com/adminion/adminion.git

 ## Dependencies
 Adminion depends on [node](http://nodejs.org) and [mongodb](http://www.mongodb.org).
 To install on debian/ubuntu:

 	# apt-get update && apt-get install node mongodb

-## Installation is easy
-Once you have adminion, get in there and install all module-based dependancies:

-	$ cd adminion && sudo npm install
+	$ cd adminion/ && sudo npm install

 ## Start the game server
 You can either run `app.js` directly using node: